-A. The 2005 Federal Energy Act contains solar equipment incentives that went into effect January 1, 2006.
-This legislation increased the previous 10% tax credit for commercial solar installations to 30% for two years.
+More important than state tax incentives is a Federal Energy Tax Incentive Bill that is currently awaiting President Bush's signature.
+This bill increases the existing 10% tax credit for commercial solar installations to 30% for two years with no cap on amount of credit.
 This credit applies to all property placed in service after December 31, 2005 and before January 1, 2008.
 After that point, the credit reverts to the permanent 10% credit.
 It also creates a new 30% tax credit for residential solar installations for two years that is capped at \$2000.
-(There is no cap for commercial installations.)
-Many solar technologies, including photovoltaic electricity (PV), solar water heating, CSP, and solar hybrid lighting, are eligible to claim the credit.
+It can be applied to all property placed in service after December 31, 2005 and before January 1, and the credit context of the permanent 10% credit.
+It also creates a new 30% tax credit for residential solar installations for two years that is capped at \$2000.
+It can be applied to all property placed in service after December 31, 2005 and before January 1, 2008.
+Finally, all solar technologies, including photovoltaic electricity (PV), solar water heating, CSP, and solar hybrid lighting, are eligible to claim the credit.